 But now, let’s dive right into the Digital Transformation Model, what it is, how it works and why it all matters!

 Innovation can be broadly classified as Incremental, Radical or Disruptive Innovation.
+Incremental innovation improves an existing offering (product or service) without challenging its technology, general approach, or target market.
+Radical innovation challenges the existing approach to solve a need, be it the technology used, the general approach or its market targeted.
+Disruptive innovation is about creating whole new markets, technologies and customer segments and massively disrupting the status quo.
 Although all types of innovation exist in parallel and all have their values, there is a clear advantage to be able to cover all levels of innovation in a business.
-Incremental Innovation improves your cash cow and ensures its market share and profitability.
-Radical Innovation opens up new markets, new customer segments and overall new opportunities, but involves higher risks as well and is harder to pull off consistently.
-Disruptive Innovation makes it possible to transform your business as a whole and open up completely new dimensions of growth opportunities, like becoming a platform player.
+Incremental innovation improves your cash cow and ensures its market share and profitability.
+Radical Innovation presents new opportunities but involves higher risks as well and is harder to pull off consistently.
+Disruptive Innovation makes it possible to transform your business as a whole and allow completely new dimensions of growth opportunities.

 Now, how can you unlock access to all three levels of innovation?

 There are two areas that help a company innovate more easily and reliably.
 Mindset and Technology.
-One way to improve your ability to innovate is to change how the organization itself is set up — to change its Mindset.
+One way to improve your ability to innovate is to change how the organization is set up, how the people think and act and what their driver behind their actions is — to change its Mindset.

 “Innovation comes about through combining disparate ideas and disciplines in ways that seem weird at first.
 Get comfortable with weird if you want real innovation to emerge.”Ben Weinlick